(717) 336-5030

 How Does a Fluid Bed for Powder Paint Work?

-1. Part is preheated
+1. Part is Preheated

 2. Part is Dip-Coated

 The air pump causes air to flow through the powder coating fluidizer, suspending the powder particles into a fluid-like state.
-We dip the hot part into the fluidized bed of powder coating and move it around for a continuous coating.
+We dip the hot part into the fluidized bed of powder coating and move it around for a complete and continuous coating.

 3. Part Remains Submerged